+6

-6 All About Me and My Key People
+All About Me

+1: Who's who and what's what

 Young people said they don't always know...

 PEP

 Personal Education Plan: This is a meeting where lots of people will come together to talk about how you are getting on at school and see if you need any help or support with anything.
 You can also attend this meeting or ask for a report if you don't want to go.

 VSH

 Virtual School Head: This person is responsible for the education of all young people in care.
 They make sure you are getting the right education you need and can get you extra help if you need it.

 IRO

 Independent Reviewing Officer: This person leads your child in care meetings, and they make sure everyone is doing what is right for you.
 They will normally come and talk to you before all of your meetings to find out how you are feeling and ask you if there is anything you would like to include in the meeting.

 Who is Who?

 Household members -

 - Carer/Parents

 - Foster carers

 - Residential staff

 - Siblings & other children

 Other people supporting your education -

 - Social workers

 - Teachers

 - Designated teacher

 - Education lead

 Who to talk to when -

 (fill these in for yourself)

 - I'm feeling upset

+- I'm having difficulties at school

+- I want to talk about friends

 - I want to find new interests & activities

 - I want to discuss my care leaver status